On this stunning small group trekking we travel to Torres del Paine and walk the classic Paine W hike.

 Enclosed porch to hang wet clothing; Comfortable King-size or twin beds; Low-emission wood stove; Patagonian decoration; Propane heater in bathroom; Private fully-equipped bathroom; State of the art composting toilet.

-Note: If Eco-Camp / refugios are full, we may be able to offer camping.
+Note: If Eco-Camp / refugios are full, we offer camping.

 Camping: The tents arranged for this program are typical mountain tents with enough room for 2 people overnight in comfortable conditions.
 We provide all the camping gear but you have to bring your own mat and sleeping bag (please ask us for mats and bags rental rates).